ketut-garjita/caltech-101-classification-model/README.md

   5. Data Preprocessing and Augmentation with Auto Tune

 ## Modelling
 1. Create model
+2. Compile model
-2. Train and tune model
+3. Train and tune model
-3. Compile model
-4. Predict model
+4. Evaluate and save the model
+5. Visualize training history

 ## Installation and Deployment